Awe-n/genorobotics-semester-project/README.md

      sudo yum update          # For CentOS/RedHat
      ```

+### How to Install BLASTn on Windows

+To install BLASTn on Windows, follow these steps:

+1. **Download BLAST+ Executables:**
+   - Visit the [NCBI BLAST download page](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) and select the Windows version of the BLAST+ executables (e.g., `ncbi-blast-2.12.0+-win64.exe`).

+2. **Install BLAST:**
+   - Run the downloaded `.exe` installer and follow the setup wizard to install BLAST.

+3. **Set Up Environment Variables:**
+   - If the installer doesn't automatically add BLAST to your system's PATH, do it manually:
+     - Right-click 'This PC' or 'Computer' on the desktop or in File Explorer, then click 'Properties'.
+     - Select 'Advanced system settings', then click the 'Environment Variables' button.
+     - Under 'System variables', find and edit the PATH variable to include the path to the BLAST `bin` directory.
+     - Add a new system variable named `BLASTDB` and set its value to the path of the BLAST `db` directory.

+4. **Verify Installation:**
+   - To confirm the installation, open Command Prompt and type `blastn -version`.
+This should display the installed version of BLASTn, confirming a successful installation.

+Note: If you encounter any issues, ensure the paths to the `bin` and `db` directories in your environment variables are correct.
+Updating the environment variables is crucial for BLASTn to function properly in Windows.

 ### How to install BLASTn on Windows

 Here are the following steps to follow to install BLASTn on Windows:
- - download the BLAST+ executables from the NCBI website: https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/
+1. download the BLAST+ executables from the [NCBI website](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/)
- - unzip the downloaded file
+2. unzip the downloaded file
- - add the path to the bin folder of the unzipped folder to the PATH environment variable
+3. add the path to the bin folder of the unzipped folder to the PATH environment variable
- - add the path to the db folder of the unzipped folder to a new BLASTDB environment variable
+4. add the path to the db folder of the unzipped folder to a new BLASTDB environment variable
- - open a new terminal and type `blastn` to check if the installation was successful
+5. open a new terminal and type `blastn` to check if the installation was successful

 #### Installation Steps: